Certification for Professional Contractors and Truss Fabricators

 3. Providing safety and quality program documentation.

-4. Undergoing an on-site observation of your CFS skills and adherence to standards by a licensed engineer.
+4. Undergoing an on-site observation of your CFS skills and adherence to standards by an independent licensed engineer with 5 years experience.

 Contractor Certification Enrollment